Ch. 8, Developed Democracies (234-265)

 - Is it better to have more freedom and less equality or vice versa?
 Explain.

-- If you were the leader of a nondemocratic country tasked with making your country a democracy, how would you do it?
+- If you were the leader of a nondemocratic country tasked with turning your country a democracy, how would you do it?
 Why?

 - What are the key benefits of living in a developed democracy?
 Do any of these benefits also exist in communist, postcommunist, and/or developing countries?
 How might this matter, or why doesn't it?